China Cracks Down On Reporters, Potential Protesters

-In any case, there was no sign of any protestors, and no way of differentiating protest strollers from ordinary pedestrians.
+In any case, there was no sign of any protesters, and no way of differentiating protest strollers from ordinary pedestrians.
 Despite that, many reporters were blocked from entering, including the BBC's Damian Grammaticas,

 By the end of the day, journalists from 16 news organizations were harassed or detained.
 One American cameraman was badly beaten.
 Since then, new regulations have appeared, putting particular places off-limits to reporters without permission.

 The Foreign Correspondents Club of China says it's so far not aware of a single news organization being granted permission to report from Wangfujing this Sunday.
-This appears to be a rollback of press freedoms granted before the Olympics.
-Many journalists have been warned their work visas are at risk, if they don't comply.
+This appears to be a rollback of media freedoms granted before the Olympics.
+Many journalists have been warned that their work visas are at risk if they don't comply.